 Of course another option is to simply apply for both medical and recreational licenses.
 This move may be your best option, if you can afford it.
 For one thing, it lets you serve everyone – which increases your income potential considerably.
 On the down-side you will have to pay fees for each individual license, and may need separate locations and cannabis tracking systems for each side of your business.
 Still, this option hedges your bets in a big way, especially if your local government seems likely to waver on recreational cannabis.
 “If they have a moratorium for a few years and then they decide they don’t want cannabis anymore, they’re probably going to start with recreational” explains Waggoner.
 Having both medical and recreational could help your business survive even if recreational cannabis businesses are shut down.

 Do You Need Help Deciding Which Cannabis License Type Is Right For You?

 So which option should you go with – a medical or recreational cannabis license?

 “I think it really just comes down to opportunity,” says Waggoner.
 “Where’s the opportunity to make money?”
 The answer really depends on your particular cannabis business plan, and the regulatory landscape in your state and city.
 The opportunities available to you makes all the difference in answering this question.

 Need some help deciding?
 At Higher Yields Consulting, our knowledgeable staff has helped over a 100 cannabis businesses through the process of cannabis permitting, licensing, and achieving full cannabis compliance.
-Our clients have achieved licensing success in 13 merit-based states, and we are happy to assist your business navigate the complexities of cannabis licensing.
+Our clients have achieved licensing success in more than 13 merit-based states and 7 countries, and we are happy to assist your business navigate the complexities of cannabis licensing.